^

 • 4) monitor the dynamics of the process and the effectiveness of therapy.

-Primary tuberculosis complex is an ochagacinous or lobular pneumonia, usually located subpleurally.
-From it to the root of the lung stretch narrow strips of lymphangitis.
-In the root, the enlarged lymph nodes are determined - a characteristic sign of primary tuberculosis.
-The shadow seen in the pictures in the pulmonary field consists of a central curd and a perifocal zone, which is caused by serous lymphocytic impregnation of tissues.
-Under the influence of specific therapy, the perifocal zone decreases by the end of the 3-4th week and resolves for 3-4 months.
-The lymph nodes gradually decrease, become denser.
-For 2-3 years in the pulmonary focus and lymph nodes lime salts are deposited.
-The calcified primary focus was called the Gon focus.
-It is found in X-ray screening tests in 10-15% of healthy people.
+Primary tuberculosis complex - focal or lobular pneumonia, usually located subpleurally.
+Narrow stripes of lymphangitis extend from it to the root of the lung.
+Enlarged lymph nodes are determined in the root - a characteristic sign of primary tuberculosis.
+The shadow visible in the images in the pulmonary field consists of a central cheesy area and a perifocal zone, which is caused by serous-lymphocytic impregnation of tissues.
+Under the influence of specific therapy, the perifocal zone decreases by the end of the 3-4th week and resolves in 3-4 months.
+The lymph nodes gradually decrease and become denser.
+Within 2-3 years, lime salts are deposited in the pulmonary focus and lymph nodes.
+The calcified primary focus is called Ghon's focus.
+It is detected during screening X-ray studies in 10-15% of healthy people.

-Tuberculosis of the intrathoracic lymph nodes is the main form of intrathoracic tuberculosis, observed in childhood.
-Radiograms determine the increase in one or both of the roots of the lungs and the loss of differentiation of their shade.
-In some cases, enlarged lymph nodes appear at the root, in others their outlines are lost in the shadow of perifocal infiltration.
-The diagnosis of lymph node hyperplasia is assisted by tomography, especially computer tomography.
-With the healing of the nodes are reduced, at the root remain fibrous changes.
+Tuberculosis of the intrathoracic lymph nodes is the main form of intrathoracic tuberculosis observed in childhood.
+X-rays show enlargement of one or both pulmonary roots and loss of differentiation of their shadow.
+In some cases, enlarged lymph nodes are visible in the root, in others, their outlines are lost in the shadow of perifocal infiltration.
+Tomography, especially computer tomography, helps to detect hyperplasia of the lymph nodes.
+As the disease heals, the nodes decrease in size, and fibrous changes remain in the root.

-Disseminated pulmonary tuberculosis occurs in various forms (miliary, acute and chronic disseminated), and the dissemination of foci can occur by hematogenous or bronchogenic pathways.
+Disseminated pulmonary tuberculosis occurs in various forms (miliary, acute and chronic disseminated), and the dissemination of foci can occur by hematogenous or bronchogenic routes.

-In acute hematogenically disseminated tuberculosis, pulmonary fields are defined by multiple uniformly distributed uniform focal shadows.
-The lungs are moderately swollen at the same time, but their transparency is reduced, and the pulmonary pattern is partially hidden behind the focal stratum.
+In acute hematogenous disseminated tuberculosis, multiple uniformly distributed focal shadows of the same type are determined in the pulmonary fields.
+The lungs are moderately swollen, but their transparency is reduced, and the pulmonary pattern is partially hidden behind the focal rash.

-Chronic hematogenous-disseminated tuberculosis is characterized by a wave-like course with repeated eruption and partial resorption of the foci.
-It is characterized by a bilateral defeat of the tops and dorsal parts of the upper lobes.
-Foci are diverse in size, plural, usually productive.
-They are located on the background of an intensified pulmonary pattern (due to fibrosis).
-Fusion of foci and their decay lead to the appearance of thin-walled caverns.
-They serve as a source of bronchogenic colonization - the appearance of acinous or lobular foci of compaction of pulmonary tissue in the middle and lower parts of the lungs.
+Chronic hematogenous disseminated tuberculosis is characterized by a wave-like course with repeated rash and partial resorption of foci.
+It is characterized by bilateral lesions of the apices and dorsal sections of the upper lobes.
+The foci vary in size, are multiple, and are usually productive.
+They are located against the background of an enhanced pulmonary pattern (due to fibrosis).
+The fusion of foci and their disintegration lead to the emergence of thin-walled caverns.
+They serve as a source of bronchogenic seeding - the appearance of acinous or lobular foci of compaction of lung tissue in the middle and lower sections of the lungs.

-Focal tuberculosis - this is actually a group of different in the genesis of tuberculosis lesions of the lungs after the primary period.
+Focal tuberculosis is actually a composite group of tuberculous lesions of the lungs of the post-primary period, which differ in genesis.
 Their distinctive feature is the presence of unevenly and asymmetrically located foci of different shapes and sizes, mainly in the apices and subclavian parts of the pulmonary fields.
-On the anterior radiograph the total extent of the lesion should not exceed the width of the two intercostal spaces (not counting the tops), otherwise they are not talking about the focal, but about the disseminated process.
+On the anterior radiograph, the total extent of the lesion should not exceed the width of two intercostal spaces (not counting the apices), otherwise we speak not of a focal process, but of a disseminated process.

-Infiltrative pulmonary tuberculosis is shown on radiographs as a typical limited darkening of the pulmonary field.
-The substrate of blackout is perifocal inflammation around the newly formed or exacerbated old tuberculosis focus.
-The length and shape of the shading vary widely: it is a round focus in the subclavian zone, then a large cloud-shaped shadow corresponding to any subsegment or segment, then infiltration of the lung tissue near the interlobar fissure (the so-called pericissuritis: from the "scissure" - the interlobar slot) .
-The dynamics of infiltration is different.
-In favorable cases, perifocal inflammation completely resolves, and the caseous center becomes denser.
-In the pictures there remains a small fibrous field or compacted focus, but the infiltration melts with the formation of a cavity.
-Sometimes all the infiltration is subjected to a curdled regeneration, encapsulated and transformed into tuberculoma.
+Infiltrative pulmonary tuberculosis is displayed on radiographs as a typical limited darkening of the lung field.
+The substrate of the darkening is perifocal inflammation around a newly formed or exacerbated old tuberculous lesion.
+The extent and shape of the darkening vary widely: sometimes it is a round focus in the subclavian zone, sometimes a large cloud-like shadow corresponding to some subsegment or segment, sometimes infiltration of the lung tissue near the interlobar fissure (the so-called periscissuritis: from "scissura" - interlobar fissure).
+The dynamics of the infiltrate is different.
+In favorable cases, the perifocal inflammation is completely absorbed, and the caseous center is compacted.
+A small fibrous field or compacted lesion remains on the images, but melting of the infiltrate with the formation of a cavern is observed.
+Sometimes the entire infiltrate undergoes caseous degeneration, is encapsulated and turns into a tuberculoma.

-Caseous pneumonia belongs to severe forms of tuberculous lesion.
-It is characterized by infiltration of a whole lobe of the lung with a rapidly emerging caseous decay and the formation of cavities or the appearance of multiple lobular foci, also prone to fusion and disintegration.
+Caseous pneumonia is a severe form of tuberculosis.
+It is characterized by infiltration of an entire lobe of the lung with rapidly developing caseous decay and formation of cavities or the appearance of multiple lobular foci, also prone to fusion and decay.

-Tuberculoma of the lungs is one of the variants of the progression of the pulmonary focus or infiltrate.
-The roentgenogram shows a rounded, oval or irregular shape with a sharp and slightly uneven contours.
-The shadow is intense, sometimes lighter parts of the decay of the semilunar form or more dense inclusions are deposited in it - lime deposits.
-In the pulmonary tissue around the tuberculoma or at a distance from it, shadows of tuberculosis foci and post-tuberculosis scars can be seen, which helps in differential Diagnosis with primary lung cancer.
+Pulmonary tuberculoma is one of the variants of progression of a pulmonary focus or infiltrate.
+On radiographs, a round, oval or not quite regular shadow with sharp and slightly uneven contours is revealed.
+The shadow is intense, sometimes lighter areas of decay of a crescent shape or denser inclusions - lime deposits - stand out in it.
+In the lung tissue around the tuberculoma or at a distance from it, shadows of tuberculous foci and post-tuberculous scars can be seen, which helps in differential diagnostics with primary lung cancer.

-Cavernous tuberculosis of the lungs arises as a consequence of the disintegration of lung tissue in any forms of tuberculosis.
-Its characteristic radiographic character is the presence of an annular shadow in the pulmonary field.
-Sometimes the cavity clearly looms on the survey or sighting radiographs.
-In other cases, it is hardly distinguishable from the shadow of tuberculosis foci and sclerosis of lung tissue.
+Cavernous pulmonary tuberculosis occurs as a result of the disintegration of lung tissue in any form of tuberculosis.
+Its characteristic radiographic sign is the presence of a ring-shaped shadow in the pulmonary field.
+Sometimes the cavern is clearly visible on survey or targeted radiographs.
+In other cases, it is poorly distinguishable among the shadow of tuberculous foci and sclerosis of the lung tissue.
 In these cases, tomography helps.
-With fresh cavernous tuberculosis sclerotic phenomena are usually minor, but later the wrinkling of affected areas begins, which are riddled with coarse strands and contain numerous tuberculous foci: the process passes into the phase of cirrhosis.
+In fresh cavernous tuberculosis, sclerotic phenomena are usually insignificant, but later on, wrinkling of the affected areas occurs, which are penetrated by rough cords and contain numerous tuberculous foci: the process passes into the cirrhosis phase.

-Cirrhotic tuberculosis of the lungs is the final stage of the progression of tuberculosis, accompanied by the disintegration of lung tissue.
-The affected part of the lung, most often the upper lobe, is sharply reduced, sclerotized.
-Its shadow in the images is heterogeneous due to a combination of sclerosis sites, deformed tuberculous caverns, dense foci, individual swellings of lung tissue.
-The organs of the mediastinum are biased towards the lesion, the intercostal spaces are narrowed, there are pleural layers, adjacent sections of the lung are swollen.
+Cirrhotic pulmonary tuberculosis is the final stage of tuberculosis progression, accompanied by the disintegration of lung tissue.
+The affected part of the lung, most often the upper lobe, is sharply reduced and sclerotic.
+Its shadow on the images is non-uniform due to a combination of sclerotic areas, deformed tuberculous cavities, dense foci, and individual swellings of the lung tissue.
+The mediastinal organs are displaced toward the affected side, the intercostal spaces are narrowed, there are pleural layers, and the adjacent parts of the lungs are swollen.

 Primary lung cancer